rackerlabs/technical-blog/_posts/2014-01-21-software-defined-networks-in-the-havana-release-of-openstack.markdown

 of iptables rules on the compute node are used to apply security group rules on each network, enabling traffic filtering into and out of each VM.

-Continuing this series will look at how several Linux technologies are used to the filter traffic in and out of the VMs.
-We will look at how a path from the VM to the OVS process is created so that iptables can be used to filter this traffic and specifically why the path changed from the Folsom release using Nova security group rules to the current technique.
+Continuing, this series looks at how several Linux technologies are used to the filter traffic in and out of the VMs.
+We look at how a path from the VM to the OVS process is created so that iptables can be used to filter this traffic and specifically why the path changed from the Folsom release using Nova security group rules to the current technique.
 Then the iptables rules that are created to do this filtering will be examined to see how they perform this function.

-Subsequent articles will review the OVS process in detail to see how the traffic enters the OVS process and exactly how the packets are manipulated to keep each network separate.
-This example with use GRE tunnels to separate the network traffic going between the network and compute nodes, however alternate technologies such as VLANS or VXLANs could be used.
+Subsequent articles review the OVS process in detail to see how the traffic enters the OVS process and exactly how the packets are manipulated to keep each network separate.
+This example uses GRE tunnels to separate the network traffic going between the network and compute nodes, however alternate technologies such as VLANS or VXLANs could be used.
 Once the concepts of traffic separation using GRE tunnels is understood the reader should easily be able to make the transition to either or these alternate techniques.

-The traffic then moves to the network node where we will look at the use of OVS to direct each network's traffic to the proper DHCP server or gateway.
+The traffic then moves to the network node, where we look at the use of OVS to direct each network's traffic to the proper DHCP server or gateway.
 We will see how network namespaces are used to isolate each endpoint as well as use of Linux routing and NAT rules inside of a namespace to allocate an